These Are Not All the Features You Are Looking For: A Fundamental Bottleneck in Supervised Pretraining

 The performance gain of the concatenated ensemble can only be attributed to the features recovered by a richer, combined representation.
 This means that the four concatenated networks \textit{learn different subsets of features when trained on identical data shuffled differently.}

-This also explains why performance on \textsc{ImageNet1K} remains relatively unchanged.
+This also explains why simply increasing model size without also increasing model richness produces similar or slightly worse results.
 Observe that these subsets of features work similarly on ImageNet, that is, each set of features provides the same information to reduce training error.
 Combining these features \textit{marginally} improves performance on \textsc{ImageNet1K} ($+2\%$).
 Hence, they are not learned during training.

 Using a similar concatenation approach, \citep{zhang2022rich} demonstrate increased returns in accuracy for Self-Supervised Learning as scale increases from 100M to 1B parameters, as well as on Vision Transformers as scale increases from 100M to 400M parameters (Figure \ref{fig:rich-reps-cat-diagram}).
 In other words, these rich representations recover crucial features that otherwise would be lost and significantly increases performance accuracy without incurring additional training costs.